gdraheim/docker-systemctl-replacement/INIT-DAEMON.md

 Of course it would be possible to write a second script to implement the docker-init-replacement functionality but it is integrated here.
-Just run the systemctl.py as the PID-1 process and it will implicitly call its functionality of "systemctl -1 default", and upon receiving a SIGTERM from docker-stop it will run its "systemctl halt" implementation.
+Just run the systemctl replacemnt as the PID-1 process and it will implicitly call its functionality of "systemctl -1 default", and upon receiving a SIGTERM from docker-stop it will run its "systemctl halt" implementation.

 Here "default" is the standard command to start all services